-Alleged Fla.
-Oath Keepers member Graydon Young to plead guilty in Jan.
-6 Capitol riots
+Second alleged Oath Keepers member pleads guilty in Jan.
+6 Capitol riot, will cooperate as prosecutors seek momentum

-A plea agreement hearing was announced for 2 p.m.
-Wednesday by U.S. District Judge Amit P. Mehta of Washington.

-The court did not state what offenses Young intends to plead guilty to.
-A guilty plea is not final until it is accepted by a judge, and Young could decide not to plead guilty up until then.
+“I understand, sir,” said Young, an MBA graduate who has said he felt “duped” by the Oath Keepers and whose sister has also been charged after signing up with the group.

-Young’s is one of three plea hearings scheduled Wednesday for defendants charged in the Capitol breach as prosecutors seek to build momentum with nearly 500 federally charged cases.
-Anna Morgan-Lloyd of Bloomington, Ind., is scheduled to plead guilty to a single misdemeanor count of parading, demonstrating, or picketing in a Capitol building and is the first defendant due to be sentenced.
-Separately, Robert Reeder of Harford County, Md., pleaded guilty to the same charge but will not be sentenced until August.
-Reeder was in the Capitol far longer, according to prosecutors, and was involved in confrontations with police.
+Young’s plea was one of three Wednesday by defendants charged in the Capitol breach as prosecutors seek to build momentum with nearly 500 federally charged cases.

+Anna Morgan-Lloyd of Bloomington, Ind., pleaded guilty to a single misdemeanor count of parading, demonstrating or picketing in a Capitol building and was sentenced to three years probation.
+Robert Reeder of Harford County, Md., pleaded guilty to the same charge but will not be sentenced until August.
+Five defendants pleaded earlier.

-Young is accused of being part of a group that the government says forced entry through the Capitol’s East Rotunda doors after marching single-file up the steps wearing camouflaged combat clothing and tactical vests with plates, helmets, eye protection and Oath Keepers insignia.
+Young admitted to being part of a group that the government says forced entry through the Capitol’s East Rotunda doors shortly before 2:30 p.m. on Jan.
+6 after marching single-file up the steps wearing camouflage combat clothing and tactical vests with plates, helmets, eye protection and Oath Keepers insignia.

+In plea papers, Young admitted to a minimally necessary statement of facts to support his plea, prosecutors said, and suggested he would testify that co-conspirators forced open Capitol doors believing they were obstructing Congress’s election certification by intimidating and coercing government personnel.

 In charging papers, prosecutors alleged that Young on Dec.
-3 emailed a membership application to the Florida chapter of the Oath Keepers, writing, “looking to get involved in helping….”
+3 emailed a membership application to the Florida chapter of the Oath Keepers, writing, “looking to get involved in helping.”
 They also allege that he recruited others to the group on Facebook — including his sister Laura Steele, then 52, of Thomasville, N.C., who has also been charged — and engaged in firearms training and sought further training Dec.
 26 for members of the group.

 Oath Keepers founder, associates exchanged 19 calls from start of Jan.
 6 riot through breach, prosecutors allege

-Young and Steele traveled to the Washington area, stayed overnight at a Hilton in Springfield, Va., and met up with the group that eventually made its way single file up the Capitol steps, according to the indictment.
-Once inside, on a walkie-talkie-type application, Watkins allegedly stated on a recorded “Stop the Steal J6” Zello channel: “We are in the mezzanine.
+Young and Steele traveled to the Washington area, stayed overnight at a Hilton in Springfield, Va., and met up with the group that eventually made its way up the Capitol steps, according to the indictment.
+Once inside, on a walkie-talkie-type application, Ohio militia founder and bar owner Jessica Watkins, 38, allegedly stated on a recorded “Stop the Steal J6” Zello channel: “We are in the mezzanine.
 We are in the main dome right now.
 We are rocking it.
 They are throwing grenades, they are fricking shooting people with paint balls.
 But we are in here.”

 In February, Young told a federal judge at a bond hearing that he felt he had been “duped” into joining the militia.

-U.S. prosecutors have criminally charged at least 19 alleged Oath Keepers or associates in the Capitol riots, including Jon Ryan Schaffer, an Indiana rock musician who was the first defendant to plead guilty.
-In a plea deal, Schaffer admitted to two felonies — the lead obstruction of a Congressional proceeding charge relied on heavily by prosecutors in the wider probe, and trespassing on restricted grounds of the Capitol while armed — hoping to pare down a recommended sentencing range of about 4 years by assisting the government.
+U.S. prosecutors have criminally charged at least 19 alleged Oath Keepers or associates in the Capitol riots, including Jon Ryan Schaffer, an Indiana rock musician who was the first defendant to plead guilty and cooperate with prosecutors.
+In a plea deal, Schaffer admitted to two felonies — the lead obstruction of a congressional proceeding charge relied on heavily by prosecutors in the wider probe, and trespassing on restricted grounds of the Capitol while armed — hoping to pare down a recommended sentencing range of about four years by assisting the government.

 Prosecutors say the Oath Keepers, a loose network of groups founded in 2009 that includes some self-styled citizen militias, target law enforcement and military members for recruitment with an apocalyptic vision of the U.S. government careening toward totalitarianism.
 Its members have provided security to some conservative politicians and causes in recent years.

 Prosecutors alleged that members of the group were in contact with Oath Keepers founder Stewart Rhodes — usually identified as “Person One” by the government in court documents.
-Prosecutors say certain charged co-defendants were in contact with Rhodes, including Ohio militia founder and bar owner Jessica Watkins, 38; former Navy intelligence officer Thomas E. Caldwell, 65, of Berryville, Va.; and Florida car dealer Kelly Meggs, 52.
+Prosecutors say certain charged co-defendants were in contact with Rhodes, including Watkins; former Navy intelligence officer Thomas E. Caldwell, 65, of Berryville, Va.; and Florida car dealer Kelly Meggs, 52.

 Rhodes has not been charged and is not accused of wrongdoing.
 He has accused prosecutors of trying to manufacture a nonexistent conspiracy.

-“I may go to jail soon, not for anything I actually did, but for made-up crimes,” Rhodes told Texas Republicans at a March rally in Laredo.
+“I may go to jail soon, not for anything I actually did but for made-up crimes,” Rhodes told Texas Republicans at a March rally in Laredo.
 He urged supporters of former president Donald Trump to “not cower in fear” and claimed that the federal government “was trying to get rid of us so they can get to you.”

 All 16 co-defendants had pleaded not guilty.